-A desk and chair that belonged to Adolf Hitler when he signed the ill-fated 1938 Munich agreement has been put up for sale.
+A desk and chair that belonged to Adolf Hitler when he signed the ill-fated 1938 Munich agreement have been put up for sale.
 The private sale this month is tipped to fetch up to a million dollars (780,000 euros) for the anonymous US collector who owns them, said British art dealer Minas Katchadorian.
 It is a fine quality, modest bourgeois piece of German furniture of that period, which has been in obscurity for decades.
-The furniture, which included a desk, a bookshelf, a table and chairs, was manufactured by the former Bavarian court furniture maker, M Ballin.
+The furniture, which included a desk, a bookshelf, a table, and chairs, was manufactured by the former Bavarian court furniture maker, M Ballin.

 Adolf Hitler- The avatar of fascism posed the century’s greatest threat to democracy and redefined the meaning of evil forever.
 Wonder who is going to cough up a million $ for this man’s personal effects.
 It may well find itself in a museum or a university collection if it is not bought by another private buyer.